Winter Plum flowers and traditional Chinese architecture are a perfect match

 Mile HsiangYang Lee:

-I’ve always buy those – white pussy willows.
-White pussy willows is 1 of the many variety or species of the cherry blossoms.
-I’ve always assumed, those are the national flowers since those are on china – what the west called the Chinese porcelains, mostly in white.
+I’ve always bought those – white pussy willows.
+White pussy willows are 1 of the many variety or species of the cherry blossoms.
+I’ve always assumed, those are the national flowers since those are in china – what the west called the Chinese porcelains, mostly in white.